bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

 Next, add a second intent called "ShareNews", with the example "send it to wally".
 Label "wally" as a "Recipient" entity , and click on **Submit**.

 Finally, it might be useful to have the app read stories out loud, so let's add a third intent called "Read", with the example "read me the second one".
-Note how "second" is automatically highlighted as an ordinal pre-built entity:
+Note how "second" is automatically highlighted as an ordinal pre-built entity.

 ![Pre-built example](./Images/prebuilt-example.png)